Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Introduction

 \section{Introduction}

 How language evolved and what is required for humans to acquire syntax are among the central questions in linguistics and cognitive science \citep{christiansen03,nowak01,fitch00}.
 Due to lack of direct evidence for language evolution, many studies employ evolutionary modeling \citep{christiansen03a,ogrady18} in order to gain insights into the putatively most difficult problem in science.
 While many studies achieved substantial progress \citep{nowak99,kirby00,griffiths07,zuidema09,perfors14,ogrady18}, most models, however, are either theoretical or operate with highly simplified and abstract assumptions.
+To our knowledge, concatenation does not emerge spontaneously in any of the existing models.
 In this paper, we model the first step in the evolution/acquisition of syntax---concatenation---with unsupervised deep neural networks that are among the most realistic models of human language learning and learn linguistic representations from raw spoken language inputs \citep{begusCiw}.